Stony Brook Seawolves women's lacrosse: Spallina establishes success (2012–2014)

+Ohlmiller and Murphy break records (2015–2018)

 In 2015, the first season which Kylie Ohlmiller and Courtney Murphy played together, Stony Brook finished with an 18–2 record.
 On March 17, the Seawolves beat No. 6/7 Florida on the road in Gainesville, the team's first victory over a Top 10-ranked opponent in program history.
 They started the season 11–0 before losing to No. 20 Johns Hopkins.
 After disposing of UMBC and Albany in the America East Tournament, Stony Brook earned the No. 6 seed in their third straight NCAA Tournament appearance.
 Coming out of a first round bye, the Seawolves lost 8–4 to Princeton.

 Stony Brook entered the 2016 season ranked No. 11/8.
 Although they lost to ranked opponents Florida, Northwestern, and USC to start the season 2–3, the Seawolves would embark on a 15-game winning streak, including wins against No. 9/8 Stanford and No. 20 Johns Hopkins.
 Stony Brook captured their fourth straight America East title after defeating New Hampshire and Albany in the America East Playoffs; the finals victory came on a last-second comeback.
 Stony Brook beat Boston College 11–9 in the first round of the NCAA Tournament before losing 7–6 to No. 4–seeded Syracuse in the second round.
 Murphy broke the NCAA single-season record with 100 goals.